DO YOU WANT TO VISIT METFILM SCHOOL LONDON?

 -Voices That Matter Scholarship 2022.
 Find out more.

 YOUR SUCCESS IS OUR PRIORITY

-Our graduates work across the industry as VFX Artists, Directors, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
+Our graduates work across the industry as Directors, Producers, Screenwriters, Camera Assistants, DOPs, Editors, VFX Artists, TV Assistant Producers, Script Editors, On-Air Producers, Campaign Managers and many more besides.
 Below are just some of the companies they’ve gone onto work for.